 This entire review has been hidden because of spoilers.

 This book was a freebie on kindle and it was quite a good read.
 The action happens aboard a cruise ship.
 The main character, Jack, is a policeman with a troubled past.
 On the first day at sea, he finds himself in the middle of a zombie plague outbreak and strangely, he keeps reliving the same day over and over again.
 Can he work out how to get time moving again, and if he does, will he and the any of the other surviving passengers make it off the ship alive?
-I found this story entertaining.
-A good zombie read and I believe there are a couple of other books in the series.
-Worth reading.

 An ebook I must’ve dowloaded to my phone for free at some point, I started reading this because I found myself without a book to read on my train commute home from work.
 To give the author credit, it was certainly an entertaining enough book to continue reading once I got home - for all that it was a bit trashy.